 From 2015 to 2017, he was the CEO of Groupama AVIC.
-He has been the Chairman of Groupama-Avic Property Insurance Company Ltd. since 2017.
+Since March 2018, he has been the International Director of Groupama Assurances Mutuelles.
+Since September 2020, he has been Deputy CEO of Groupama Assurances Mutuelles.

 He has been a member of the Supervisory Board and Audit Committee of OTP Bank since 2018.
-As of 31 December 2019 he held no ordinary OTP shares.
+As of 31 December 2020 he held no ordinary OTP shares.